 The Hateful Wars: Chapter Seventeen

 “From where has this one come to your lands?”
 Kristryd asked the duke’s daughter.
 He was certainly no Celine elf nor grey of Silverwood.
 She saw that clear enough.
 A long dandyish coat with polished brass buttons hung draped over his slim form.
 Boots of striding laced up to his knees.
 Tight-fitting elbow-length silken gloves concealed his hands and forearms.
-Colorful scarves like the kerchiefs of the Baklunish harem girls adorned his head.
+Colorful scarves like the kerchiefs of the Baklunish harem girls purfled his head.
 Baubled jewelry dangled from his ears.
 Trinkets, charms, and precious stones hung from a slender-linked silver chain about his neck.
 Glittering gems set in rings adorned his fingers.
 Kristryd observed that he conversed easily with the duke and seemed at home among the nobles in the palace yard at Tringlee.

 “Deravnye is from Seltaren in Urnst,” Nevallewen replied.
 “He is a most distinguished elf.”

-Overhearing his name, the foppish stranger turned to Kristryd and the duke’s daughter, executed a formal bow, and introduced himself properly, “To my kinfolk I am Deravnye, but I am simply Xaxa among friends.”
+Overhearing his name, the foppish prickmedainty turned to Kristryd and the duke’s daughter, executed a formal bow, and introduced himself properly, “To my kinfolk I am Deravnye, but I am simply Xaxa among friends.”

 “Xaxa?
 Is that a name?”
 Kristryd asked.
 To her, all elves seemed effeminate, but this one more so.